Tutorials

 Run on a single instance

-Run the portfolio selector on a single testing instance; the result will be printed to the command line.
+Run the portfolio selector on a single testing instance; the result will be printed to the command line if you add --run-on local to the command.
 We again set the objective to quality.

 sparkle run_portfolio_selector Examples/Resources/CCAG/Instances/CCAG2/Banking2.model Examples/Resources/CCAG/Instances/CCAG2/Banking2.constraints --objectives quality